mlurz92/AvocadoSign/docs/Application_Guide.md

 * **Analysis Context (Methodological Lock):** For specific, scientifically valid comparisons, the application automatically activates a temporary **Analysis Context**.
 This is a core feature of the `Comparison` tab and parts of the `Statistics` tab.
     * **Activation:** When a literature-based T2 criterion is selected for comparison (e.g., ESGAR 2016), the application automatically sets the context to the methodologically correct patient cohort (e.g., "Surgery alone").
     * **Effect:** While an Analysis Context is active, the Global Cohort Selection buttons in the header are **disabled (locked)** to prevent invalid comparisons.
 All statistical calculations and charts within that context are performed exclusively on the locked cohort.
-A banner within the tab clearly indicates which context is active.
+    * **Transparency:** A banner within the active tab clearly indicates which context is active, ensuring you are always aware of the exact patient group being analyzed.
     * **Deactivation:** The context is automatically cleared when you switch to another main tab (like `Data` or `Publication`) or change the comparison view back to a non-context-specific option.
-    * **Transparency:** The UI provides clear feedback to inform you which context is currently active, ensuring you are always aware of the exact patient group being analyzed.

 This system ensures that direct statistical tests (like DeLong or McNemar) are always performed on the same, appropriate patient group, which is a critical requirement for a valid scientific publication.